simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 <img src="./images/mlgame-start.png" alt="me" width="32%"/><img src="./images/mlgame-gotcha.png" alt="me" width="32%"/><img src="./images/mlgame-success.png" alt="game" width="32%"/>
 </p>

-The game will work as follows, if a 'person' is detected then you have been caught and lose.
-And is 'cell phone' is detected you've won and tricked the system to not recognise you as you approached the camera.
+The game will work as follows:
+If a 'person' is detected then they have been caught and the 'Gotcha' screen displays.
+If a 'cell phone' is detected they have won and tricked the system to not recognise them as they approached the camera.
+The 'Success' screen displays.

 <p align="center">
 <img src="./images/mlgame-flow.png" alt="me" width="100%"/>